 Can divorced green card holders become permanent residents?

 Even though U.S. citizens are required to file a petition for their spouse to become a Lawful Permanent Resident jointly after the 2-year period, the conditional resident has a legal right to file Form I-751 separately after a divorce or separation.

 Be warned, however, that USCIS will most likely spend more time reviewing your petition, as it does with petitions filed separately by conditional residents after a divorce or separation as opposed to those filed jointly by green card holders and their U.S. citizen spouses.

 The only legal way USCIS has to deny your petition to become a permanent resident after a divorce is if it can prove that the marriage was entered into in bad faith.
 In other words, if you entered the marriage for the purpose of bypassing U.S. immigration laws and fraudulently obtaining a green card, you will face deportation.

 Let’s review another example.
 Let’s imagine that an individual named A. is sponsored by his employer for a green card, automatically making his spouse B. and their child under age 21 eligible, too.
 While B. and their child are also eligible to become green card holders even though A. is the employee and primary applicant, if divorce occurs before the approval of B.’s application for a green card, B. will no longer be eligible to obtain a green card.

 Make sure you understand how U.S. immigration law works before getting divorced or separated, as there is a huge risk that you might lose your green card or even get deported.
 Contact the Familia America Immigration law firm to speak about your particular case.
-Get a free consultation by calling at 801-656-9605 or complete this contact form.
+Get a consultation by calling at 801-656-9605 or complete this contact form.
 Se habla Espanol.

 Tags: Green Card Attorney